khartinger/mqtt4home/m4h08_RasPiCppDemos_e.md

 There are some C++ examples available on GitHub in the directory [mqtt4home/source_RasPi](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi) for the following tasks:
 * [`m4hBrokertime`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hBrokertime): Sending the current broker time when a given message has been received.
 * `m4hLogM`: logging all MQTT messages to files
-* `m4hLog2`: logging of all MQTT messages in files and additional saving of the last message in a separate file (for faster processing)
+* `m4hLog2`: logging of all MQTT messages in files and additional saving of the last payload in a separate file (for faster processing)
 * [`m4hSubPub`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hSubPub): After receiving a message it waits for a specified time and then sends a reply message.
 * `m4hSms`: Send and receive SMS with MQTT messages
+* [`m4hFindSimModule`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hFindSimModule): Searching the interfaces of a RasPi for a SIM module.
 * [`m4hXxx`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hXxx): Template to create own applications

 ## Example: Creating a utility program